cmu-sei/cyberdem-python/README.md

 ### Installing from source

-1. Download CyberDEM Python and unzip the download folder
+1. Download Cyber DEM Python and unzip the download folder
 2. From within the top-level cyberdem folder (where [setup.py](setup.py) is located) run

 ```